alex-wey/shell/README.md

 If a process was suspended by a signal, then it will be added to the job list.

 reap_print:
-reap_print is responsible cleaning up the process table and printing the correct messages for the macros pertaining to normal termination, signal termination, and signal stoppage.
+responsible cleaning up the process table and printing the correct messages for the macros pertaining to normal termination, signal termination, and signal stoppage.
 Corresponding job functions are called to clean and maintain the job list.
 An argument called 'job_type' is also used conditionally to print certain error messages depending on foreground or background processes.

 main:
-main is responsible for initializing the buffer, reading in the standard input from terminal, and calling on the necessary functions.
+responsible for initializing the buffer, reading in the standard input from terminal, and calling on the necessary functions.
 A while loop is set to run the shell indefinitely until the user exits or unless an error is thrown while reading in the standard input.
 The array of tokens, input path, output